linus-jansson/btd6farmer/README.md

 pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'
 ```

-After installing tesseract the python requirments can be installed with\
+After installing tesseract the other requirments can be installed with\
 `python -m pip install -r requirements.txt`

 ## Running the bot
-1. Open up BTD 6 and run the main.py script in the command line with \
-`py <location of script>/main.py <directory to gameplan>` or run `run.bat` to run with the default settings
+1. Open up BTD 6 and run the main.py script in the command line with `py <location of script>/main.py <directory to gameplan>` or run `run.bat` to run with the default settings
 2. Navigate to the homescreen of BTD 6 within 5 seconds of starting the script.

 ## Ingame monkey requirments
 |Monkey|Upgrade|
 |--|--|
 |Monkey Submarine|2-0-3|